What is a Registered Agent?

 How do registered agents handle legal documents received on behalf of the business?

-Registered agents are responsible for receiving legal documents, such as service of process notices, and promptly forwarding them to the appropriate individual or department within the business.
+Statutory Agents are responsible for receiving legal documents, such as service of process notices, and promptly forwarding them to the appropriate individual or department within the business.
 They ensure that the business responds to legal actions or requirements in a timely manner.

 -